 “It looks like freedom / But it feels like death / It’s something in-between I guess” – Leonard Cohen

 A few weeks after we made our decision, I sat in my office and felt beyond overwhelmed.
 I packed up my stuff and walked clear out of the building.
-I didn’t have a destination, but knew I needed out.
+I didn’t have a destination, but knew I needed to leave.
 I ended up at the Alex Colville exhibit at the Art Gallery of Ontario.
 More specifically, I found myself sat in front of his painting “Horse and Train”.
 Colville depicts a majestic black horse galloping straight towards a train; both are moving on the same track and it is inevitable they will collide straight on.

 I spent a lot of time looking at this painting.
 I know the horse is not going to survive against the train, yet it keeps running.
 It stays determined on the track even though there is an entire open field to either side.
 It is a haunting, striking, painting and it spoke to me on many levels.
-We couldn’t control the train heading straight towards us, but the horse isn’t forced to follow the track.

 I used to believe that everything happens for a reason.
 This faith was my touchstone for every set back and challenge.